ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-istio-service-mesh-s2s.md

 Secondly, the probes have been adapted to work in Istio.
 Since Istio intercepts all traffic in the pod, it will also intercept requests from the Kube API to the service.
 Since the demo setup requires mTLS to be used, the probes would fail because the Kube API doesn't use mTLS.
-Instead of using changing the probes, Istio now has the option to rewrite the probes during the automatic proxy injection.
+Instead of manually changing the probes, Istio now has the option to rewrite the probes during the automatic proxy injection.
 More information on the probes can be found in the [Istio Docs](https://istio.io/help/ops/setup/app-health-check/#probe-rewrite){:target="_blank" rel="noopener noreferrer"}.

 Note that no Istio specific configuration is required in the service manifests.
-This is possible because the demo profile automatically enables the sidecar injection for all namespaces.
+This is possible because the demo profile automatically enables the sidecar injector and we enabled the injection on the `with-istio` namespace using the `istio-injection=enabled` label.
 The automatic sidecar injector will inject the Envoy sidecar into all pods.

 ```yaml